waterdrops0/nm/README.md

 ### Purpose
 Nouncil meetings serve as a forum for **contributors, governance participants, and developers** to discuss **technical and governance-related matters** affecting the Nouns ecosystem.
 These meetings cover **DAO governance, protocol development, treasury management, and community initiatives**.

 Recordings of meetings are archived and made accessible for transparency.

-### Agendas
-Meeting agendas are tracked in the **Issues** tab of this repository.
-To suggest an agenda item:
-1. Open an issue or add a comment to an existing one.
-2. Ensure the topic is **relevant to Nouns governance, development, or ecosystem growth**.
-3. Avoid philosophical debates that are better suited for **community discussions on Nouns Discourse or forums**.

 ### Who Can Attend?
 Participation is open to: